 Lesser Slave Lake (LSL) is the third largest lake in the province, a popular tourist destination and a recognized biologically significant area for bird life.
 The lake is a source of water for agriculture, forestry, and recreation/tourism, domestic and municipal uses.
 It supports major sport, commercial and domestic fisheries.

-There are several beaches, campsites, recreation areas, cottages and two large provincial parks around the lake.
+There are beaches, campsites, recreation areas, and provincial parks all around it's shore.
 Communities located on the shores of the lake include the Town of Slave Lake, the village of Kinuso, the hamlets of Grouard, Joussard, Faust and Canyon Creek and the First Nation communities of Kapawe’no, Sucker Creek, Driftpile, Swan River, and Sawridge.

-Over the years the Government of Alberta has commissioned many technical studies about our watershed, you can find them here.
+Over the years there have been many technical studies about our watershed, you can find them here.